Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space

 \subsection{Deploying Newton's method}

 We now provide a discussion on using Newton's method to solve \eqref{eq:SSTM:scheme 0} in the scope of the SSM.
-We first introduce the origin Newton's method for high dimension, recall the functions $V,u,f$ in \eqref{Eq:General MVSDE shape of v}, \eqref{eq:Define-Function-V}, and the SSM in Definition \ref{def:definition of the ssm}.
+We first introduce Newton's method for high dimensions.
+Recall the functions $V,u,f$ in \eqref{Eq:General MVSDE shape of v}, \eqref{eq:Define-Function-V}, and the SSM in Definition \ref{def:definition of the ssm}.

 For simplicity of presentation, we assume that the function $u$ only depends on the space-components (this is inline with the numerical examples section) and $f$ has continuous second order derivative.
 Fix $x\in\bR^{Nd}$, for $y=(y_1,y_2,\dots,y_N)\in(\bR^d)^N$, for the functions $V,F:\bR^{Nd} \rightarrow \bR^{Nd}$ and $u,f:\bR^{d} \rightarrow \bR^{d}$, we want to find a solution of $y\mapsto F(y)$ (given by \eqref{eq:SSTM:scheme 0}) defined as